hwk06023/Basic_CV/README.md

 # Basic_CV

-This Repository is for basic computer vision(Detection, Recognition, Tracking).
+This Repository is for basic computer vision(Detection, Recognition, Tracking). <br/>
+Honestly, This Repository is for reference when I develop something (about CV) <br/>

 ## OUTLINE